getlago/lago-docs/docs/guide/05_plans/subscription.md

 ![Illustration of the anniversary date logic](../../../static/img/anniversary-date.png)

 ## Subscription date
 By default, the subscription starts the day it is created.
 However, you can set a subscription date in the past or in the future.
+The subscription date displayed in the app is based on the [organization's timezone](../../../changelog/timezones).

 ### Start date in the past
 If the start date of the subscription is in the past, the subscription is considered active.